-Plant density plays a very important role in deciding the growth & development and yield of cotton.
+Plant density plays a very important role in deciding the growth and development and yield of cotton.
 In cotton, high density planting is a modern approach, for attaining high productivity, which needs critical planning, proper time of sowing, careful monitoring and prompt investigations.
-It is one of the best alternative production system with a scope to increase productivity, profitability, resource (inputs) use efficiency, high B C ratio and also reduce the problems associated with present production system of India.
+It is one of the best alternative production system with a scope to increase productivity, profitability, resource (inputs) use efficiency, high benefit-cost (B C) ratio and also reduce the problems associated with present production system of India.
 (Venugopalan et al., 2013).
-Spatial arrangement of compact and short statured plants by agronomic manipulation of row spacing with increased plant density can obtain higher yield.
+Higher yields can be achieved by manipulating row spacing and increasing plant density to create a compact arrangement of short-statured plants.
 There is better light interception, greater leaf area, low weed competition and earliness in crop maturity by adoption of ultra-narrow row spacing cotton (Wright et al., 2011).
-Whenever the plants per unit area are increased, plants will grow taller and the vegetative growth will be high that leads to inter plant competition for various resources and affect the harmonious balance between vegetative and reproductive stage of cotton.
-The translocation of sufficient photosynthates are required for proper square, boll development, boll retention and finally the yield.
-In order to overcome these problems, the source-sink relationship such as leaf-boll connections should be balanced.
-Plant growth regulators (PGR) are modern day agrochemicals, when applied in lower concentration, alter plant development by promoting or retarding the plant natural growth.
-Mepiquat chloride and Cycocel application makes the plants compact and helps produce sufficient photosynthates required for proper boll development, boll retention and good harvest.
+When plants density per unit area is increased, plants tend to grow taller, resulting in excessive vegetative growth.
+This can lead to inter-plant competition for various resources, disrupting the balance between vegetative and reproductive stages in cotton.
+Adequate translocation of photosynthates is essential for proper square and boll development, boll retention, and ultimately, yield.
+To address these issues, the source-sink relationship, such as leaf-to-boll connections, must be balanced.
+Plant growth regulators (PGR) are modern agrochemicals that, when applied at low concentrations, can alter plant development by promoting or inhibiting natural growth processes.
+Application of mepiquat chloride and Cycocel helps maintain compact plant architecture and ensures, sufficient photosynthates for optimal boll development, retention, and good harvest.

 Materials and methods:

 The experiment was conducted at Agricultural Research Station (ARS) Tandur, Vikarabad, Telangana.
-The farm is geographically situated 350 m above mean sea level at 17º 22ˈ N latitude, 77º 58ˈ E longitude, in the Southern Agro-climatic zone of Telangana.
+The farm is geographically situated at 350 m above mean sea level at 17º 22ˈ N latitude, 77º 58ˈ E longitude, in the Southern Agro-climatic zone of Telangana.
 According to Troll’s climatic classification, it falls under semi-arid tropics (SAT).

 Crop establishment and treatment details: